KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an attempt to access a class member fails.

-    [System.MemberAccessException]::New("an attempt to access a class member fails.")
+    throw [System.MemberAccessException]::New("an attempt to access a class member fails.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.MemberAccessException.aspx)